SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Python

+- [nsarrazin/serge](https://github.com/nsarrazin/serge) - A web interface for chatting with Alpaca through llama.cpp.
+Fully dockerized, with an easy to use API.
+- [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily search and find personal or work documents by asking questions in everyday language.
 - [cocacola-lab/ChatIE](https://github.com/cocacola-lab/ChatIE) - official repository for ChatIE paper and a tool of  IE using ChatGPT.
 Note: we set a default openai key in the tool, you can tell us if reach limit.
 The response speed depends on the official openai
 - [kaixindelele/ChatPaper](https://github.com/kaixindelele/ChatPaper) - Use ChatGPT to summarize the arXiv papers.
 - [THUDM/GLM-130B](https://github.com/THUDM/GLM-130B) - GLM-130B: An Open Bilingual Pre-Trained Model (ICLR 2023)